Title: The Monsters We Defy

 "What do you want a book for?
 You can't even read."

-Already his fingers are loosening.
-Just give it to him, a voice in his head whispers.
+Already Max's fingers are loosening.
+Just give it to him, a voice in Max's head whispers.
 Just avoid the trouble.
 He can never bring himself to say what his stepmother does to him.
-It makes him want to curl up in a cold place and throw up and up and up and never stop.
+It makes him want to curl up in a cold place and throw up and cry and never stop.
 He can't behave like that—it would just prove everyone who called him names behind his back right.
 So it's always just…trouble.

 But...Just this one thing.
 It isn't much.
 A book and a hiding place and some afternoons of peace.
 If he gives this away, what will he have left?
 "You can't have it."